tc39/notes/meetings/2017-01/jan-24.md

 BT: Skipping PR 641 for ES2017, are we okay with this?

-MS: Yes, I'm fine with that
+MLS: Yes, I'm fine with that

 BT: I have some talking to on 673 so that wrap this.